 To add to it we have record of his Mother and Father marrying on June 5th, 1842.
 Again, in Lawrence county.
 As well as his Father’s land patent signed September 1, 1857, although this takes place in Batesville, Independence County.
 This Land patient and the census records give circumstantial evidence to the Armstrong lead being the right track and credence to other events claimed in Milton’s life, of which will not be discussed at this time.

-I will give another quick example of contradiction.
+I will give another example of contradiction.
 We have one of the few primary sources (James McIntire) putting Milton with the Texas Rangers.
 McIntire regales us with a story about Milton when they served in Company B of the Frontier Battalion.
 Our source names Milton by his last name but incorrectly calls him Yarborough.

 However, he correctly recalls Yarborough’s eventual fate: